They are a way to shorten a sentence yet still get the point across.

 Here are three examples of Pronoun Reference Shift:

-A contestant on a television show was telling his medical story, saying, “The doctors found out that I have virus that shuts down all of your organs.”
+A contestant on a television show was telling his medical story, saying, “The doctors found out that I have a virus that shuts down all of your organs.”
 [It must be a POWERFUL virus if it can shut down someone else’s organs!]

 CEOs discovered that you don’t need special equipment for the job.
 [Did THEY discover what YOU do/don’t need?]